OGSarah/Calculator/README.md

   - POST /api/session: Saves session data to the database
   - GET /api/sessions: Retrieves all stored sessions (this was for my testing purposes)

-## If I had more time I would have:
-- Added unit tests and mocks for both the Swift frontend and Go backend.
-- Used Async/Await to handle concurrency.
+## Next steps / what I'd do with more time:
+- Migrate the `SessionService` networking from `URLSession` completion handlers to async/await and make `postSessionDataToBackend` an `async throws` call.
+- Add a retry/queue for failed background syncs so data isn't lost when the backend is unreachable.
+- Add test coverage on the Go backend (handler and persistence tests).
+- Drive the backend base URL and credentials from configuration rather than hardcoding them.

 ## License